-It is clear from the figures in Table 1 that, from a practical point of view, it would be impossible to solve the equations of motion for each one of the $N \approx N_A$ particles - we keep the discussion classical, including quantum mechanical effects would not change the main conclusions to be drawn henceforth - and derive from their solution the macroscopic behaviour of the system.
+It is clear from the figures in Table 1 that, from a practical point of view, it would be impossible to solve the equations of motion for each one of the $N \approx N_A$ particles - we keep here the discussion classical, including quantum mechanical effects would not change the main conclusions to be drawn henceforth - and derive from their solution the macroscopic behaviour of the system.
 Moreover, the deterministic equations of motion may present a very high sensitivity to the choice of the initial conditions - deterministic chaos - and thus the precise prediction of the evolution of the ensemble of microscopic constituents becomes unfeasible even from a more fundamental point of view.

-The passage from the microscopic to the macroscopic is then done with the help of Statistical Methods, Probability Theory and, in particular, the Law of Large Numbers.
+The passage from the microscopic to the macroscopic is then done with the help of Statistical Methods, Probability Theory [2] and, in particular, the Law of Large Numbers.
 It assumes - and it has been very well confirmed - that there are no big changes in the fundamental Laws of Nature when going through all these orders of magnitude.
 However, a number of new and interesting phenomena arise due to the unexpected collective behaviour of these many degrees of freedom.
 For example, phase transitions when varying an external parameter occur; these are not due to a change in the form of the microscopic interactions but, rather, to the locking of the full system in special configurations.

-In the theoretical derivation of phase transitions the necessity to take the infinite size clearly appears; this is called the thermodynamic limit and corresponds to taking the number of degrees of freedom, say N, to infinity and the volume, say V, also to infinity, while keeping the ratio between the two finite, N/V finite.
+In the theoretical derivation of phase transitions the necessity to take the infinite size limit clearly appears; this is called the thermodynamic limit and corresponds to taking the number of degrees of freedom, say N, to infinity and the volume, say V, also to infinity, while keeping the ratio between the two finite, N/V finite.
 In this limit, extensive quantities scale with N or V while intensive ones remain finite.

 The main features of statistical mechanics are quite independent of the mechanics that describes the motion of the individual agents (classical or quantum mechanics, relativistic or not).
 Its foundations do need though different reasonings in different cases.
-For the sake of concreteness in this set of lectures we shall focus on classical non-relativistic systems.
+For the sake of concreteness, in the first part of this set of lectures we shall focus on classical non-relativistic systems.

 In Table I we mentioned energy scales and length scales typical of atomic physics.
 Particle physics involves even shorter length scales and higher energy scales.
-Particle physics is studied using field theories (see the Lectures by J-B Fournier).
+Particle physics, and to a certain extent also condensed matter systems, are studied using field theories.
 While standard textbooks in Statistical Mechanics do not use a field theoretical formulation, it is indeed pretty straightforward to apply Statistical Mechanics notions to field theories - a theory with 'infinite' degrees of freedom, one for each space-point.

 Equilibrium statistical mechanics also makes another very important assumption that we shall explain in more detail below.
 Namely, that of the equilibration of the macroscopic system.
-Some very interesting systems do not match this hypothesis, either because the time scales over which they evolve are too short to reach equilibrium or because the microscopic dynamics is not Hamiltonian.
-Still, one would like to use Probabilistic arguments to characterise the macroscopic behaviour of out of equilibrium systems as well.
-This is possible in a number of cases although we will not discuss them in these Lectures (see the Lectures by D. Mouhanna & F. van Wijland).
+Some very interesting systems do not match this hypothesis.
+This can arise for several reasons: (i) The time scales over which they evolve are too short to reach equilibrium. (ii) The microscopic dynamics are non conservative. (iii) There are as many integrals of motion as degrees of freedom in integrable systems.
+Still, one would like to use Probabilistic arguments to characterise the behaviour of macroscopic out of equilibrium systems as well.
+This is possible in a number of cases although we will not discuss them in these Lectures.
 Indeed, deriving a theoretical framework to describe the behaviour of macroscopic systems out of equilibrium is one the present major challenges in theoretical physics.